top of page

 Insulin/IGF-1 signaling (IIS) pathway

-The pathway that determines an organism’s metabolism, growth, development, and longevity in relation to its nutrient status.
+A pathway determining metabolism, growth, and longevity based on nutrient status.

 Integrative hallmarks

-A protein pathway that regulates cell growth & protein synthesis
+A protein pathway that regulates cell growth and protein synthesis.

 Primary hallmarks